Assessed. Aligned. Built to Exit.

 Let’s have a direct conversation about your enterprise value

-Whether you’re a founder who needs someone to own the operational infrastructure your company has outgrown, a leadership team preparing for a raise or a transaction, an investor who needs an operator’s lens on a target, or a banker or attorney with a client who isn’t ready yet - most engagements start the same way: a direct conversation about where enterprise value is being created and where it’s leaking.
+Whether you’re a founder who needs someone to own the operational infrastructure your company has outgrown, a leadership team preparing for a raise or a transaction, an investor who needs an operator’s lens on a target, or a banker or attorney with a client who isn’t ready yet - most engagements start the same way: a direct conversation about where the business is, where it needs to go, and what it will take to get there.

 LET'S TALK